Master’s Application Snapshot:

 - Input your information.

-- On the “Program Selection” page in the ‘Program Choice’ section select ‘Communication and Information’ then chose the option ‘4+1’
+- On the “Program Selection” page in the ‘Program Choice’ section select ‘Communication and Information’ then choose the M.S. in Communication and Information – M.S.
+4+1 Concentration

 Guidelines for Written Statement

-Applicants should submit a 400-700 word written statement addressing their career objectives and interest in the program.
+Applicants should submit a 1-2 page written statement addressing their career objectives and interest in the program.
 You may address each of the following questions individually, or collectively in an essay.

 - When and how did you decide to pursue a graduate degree in Communication and Information?